edmundmk/pomelo/README.md

 ### Expected Conflicts

-Many real grammars are not LALR(1) and will contain unresolved conflicts.
-This is why pomelo implements generalized parsing.
+Many real grammars are not LALR(1) and will contain parse conflicts.
 By default, pomelo reports an error (and returns a failure code) when it encounters unresolved conflicts in a grammar.

 When writing a grammar, especially for an LR parser, conflicts are not always obvious.
 It is easy to edit a grammar and introduce ambiguity where none was intended.
-However, some ambiguities are real features of the language and should be accepted by the parser generator - they will trigger a split in the parser stack at runtime.
+However, some ambiguities are real features of the language and should be accepted by the parser generator - they will trigger a split in the parser stack at runtime and parsing will continue using a GLR algorithm.

 Therefore, a grammar author must mark expected unresolved conflicts using the conflict marker `!` where they appear in the grammar.
 This reduces the